Hypnale zara

-Hypnale zara, the lowlands hump-nosed pit viper, is a venomous pitviper species endemic to Sri Lanka.
+Hypnale zara, the lowlands hump-nosed pit viper, is a venomous pit viper species endemic to Sri Lanka.
 It is distinguished from Hypnale nepa by variably colored body and less upcurved snout.
 No subspecies are currently recognized.

 Description

-Hypnale zara has 10-19 minute scales from wart-like protuberance on the snout tip.
-18-39 heterogeneous small scales on inter nasal to prefrontal region can be seen, along with six scales around the eye, and seven to eight. supralabials.
-Costal scales are keeled.
-Ventrals are 134–157 in number.
-Subcaudals may be 34–51.
+Hypnale zara has 10–19 minute scales extending from wart-like protuberances on the snout tip.
+Additionally, there are 18–39 heterogeneous small scales in the internasal to prefrontal regions, along with six scales around the eye and seven to eight supralabials.
+The costal scales are keeled, and there are 134–157 ventrals.
+Subcaudals may range from 34 to 51.

 Dorsum color ranges from yellowish brown to dark brown, sometimes deep red.
-Two rows of distinct sub-oval or sub-triangular blotches meet on vertebral region.
-There is a dark stripe across eye and cheek.
+Two rows of distinct sub-oval or sub-triangular blotches meet in the vertebral region.
+There is a dark stripe across the eye and cheek.
 Venter is lighter than dorsum, sometimes light ash-gray.